Horatio Gates Spafford Sr.: Spafford’s Gazetteers

-In 1824, he published an expanded and reorganized gazetteer (he insisted it was not just a second edition).
-It included an expanded, new map, and had a more typical structure, of two main sections: the geographic dictionary; plus more general, statewide information and statistics on e.g., agriculture, geography, and government.
+In 1824, Spafford published an expanded and reorganized gazetteer (he insisted it was not just a second edition).
+It included an expanded, new map, and had a more typical structure, of two main sections: the geographic dictionary plus more general, statewide information and statistics on e.g., agriculture, geography, and government.

 Final years

 In poor health, Spafford mostly gave up publishing by 1825, and kept himself busy with mechanics experiments, and corresponding with his circle of friends and acquaintances.
-He did release two guidebooks, A Pocket Guide for the Traveller”, and New York Pocket Book, and a new edition of his Geography text.
-He died from cholera in 1832.
+Spafford did release two guidebooks, A Pocket Guide for the Traveller”, and New York Pocket Book, and a new edition of his Geography text.
+He died of cholera in 1832.